David-Else/developer-workstation-setup-script/README.md

 ### Uses [stow](https://www.gnu.org/software/stow/) to install and mange dotfiles

-All the software dotfiles are managed using stow, this makes them easy to alter and version on your computer.
+All the software dotfiles are managed using stow, this makes them easy to alter and version control on your computer.

 ## Installation